- Antisocial Behaviour Policy

 - We'll participate in joint working with partner agencies.

-By the use of these methods we'll deliver a proportionate and
+By the use of these methods, we'll deliver a proportionate and flexible response to antisocial behaviour.

 - Damaging property